 I grabbed an old guy with a cello and talked him into standing by.
 Then I grabbed a song plugger who could play pretty fair piano.
 And the third fellow I got was an agent who could whistle bird calls and that sort of thing...

 Where there's a whippoorwill, there's a whippoorway.
-Having assembled his ad hoc "orchestra", he went back into the studio and made one of the biggest-selling records of the century:
+Having assembled his ad hoc "orchestra", he went back into the studio and made one of the biggest-selling records of the century.

-And, if you think Gene Austin's story is one of those too-good-to-be-true yarns, listen to that record - a subtle, tender, intimate vocal with a great plonking accompaniment that might as well be volunteers from the audience, or random derelicts from the line at the soup-kitchen: "My Blue Heaven" by "tenor with orchestra".
+And, if you think Gene Austin's story is one of those too-good-to-be-true yarns, listen to that record (up above) - a subtle, tender, intimate vocal with a great plonking accompaniment that might as well be volunteers from the audience, or random derelicts from the line at the soup-kitchen: "My Blue Heaven" by "tenor with orchestra".
 Imagine what the tenor might have sold had Nat Shilkret's orchestra not headed for the door.

 You can tell George A Whiting isn't a professional lyricist.
 The giveaway is: